laurelis24/react-simple-gallery/README.md

 ## Features

-- Simple with no other dependencies
+- Simple using minimal amount of dependencies
 - Slides from thumbnail
 - Keyboard navigation
-- Swipe support (in progress...)
+- Swipe support

 ## Installation